mlrun/mlrun/docs/install/aws-install.md

   For more information, see [how to create a new AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

-> **Note**: The MLRun software is free of charge, however, there is a cost for the AWS hardware and the EKS service.
+> **Note**: The MLRun software is free of charge, however, there is a cost for the AWS infrastructure services such as EKS, EC2, S3 and ECR.

 **Click on the AWS icon to deploy MLRun**